 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

 The master's programme in Computer Simulations for Science and Engineering is a two-year programme including compulsory mobility for the students.
-The programme is given jointly by KTH,in Germany and in the Netherlands.
+The programme is given jointly by KTH, Technical University of Berlin in Germany and Delft University of Technology in the Netherlands.
 Students will enter one of the universities and continue in their second year at one of the other universities.
 As a general rule, students will be admitted to TU Berlin for the first year.

 The programme includes three semesters of courses followed by a fourth research semester spent on a master’s degree project under the supervision of both universities attended.
 The students receive two degrees from both the first and second year universities.

 Students in the master's programme in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which includes:

 - mathematical modelling techniques

 - simulation techniques (discretisations, algorithms, data structures, software in CSE)

 - analysis techniques (data mining, data management, visualisation)

 The students will become experts in the generic tools as applied to one of the specialisations offered by the universities.
 Upon graduation, the students will have acquired